northridge-dev/ai-intro/syllabus_spring.md

 ## AI as a Tool for Learning and Building

-We'll explore how best to use artificial intelligence to learn about and build our own AI learning tool.
+We'll explore how best to use artificial intelligence to learn about AI and build our own AI learning tool.